 Dairy Cow Lifespan

 When mothers have their first calf, they will start producing milk.
-Mothers produce milk for 10 months after giving birth, and in peak production, can produce 6 – 10 gallons of milk per day.
+Mothers produce milk for 10 months after giving birth.
+In peak production they can produce 6 – 10 gallons of milk per day.
 From then on, they should be having one calf per year.

-Female calves born on dairy farms will be the next generation of dairy cows.
+Female calves born on dairy farms will be the next generation of milking cattle.
 Some male calves will be sold into beef farms.

 Female cows are generally fertile until 8-10 years of age.
 However, their milk production generally slows down after their third calf.
-Because of this, dairy cows are typically sent to the slaughterhouse at around 6 years old.
+Because of this, dairy cows are typically sold to families or sent to the slaughterhouse at around 6 years old.
 A “lower production” cow may give 3.5 gallons of milk a day, instead of 4, and can make a perfect dairy cow for a family.